outrageousaddy76000/LinkedIn-JobScraping-BeautifulSoup/README.md

-Job Scraper Script
+#Job Scraper Script

-Overview
+##Overview

 This script is designed to scrape job postings from LinkedIn based on user-provided job titles and save the extracted data to CSV files.
 Each job title results in a separate CSV file containing job details such as job title, company name, and job description.

-Prerequisites
+##Prerequisites
 Before running the script, ensure you have the following Python libraries installed:

-requests
-pandas
-beautifulsoup4
-lxml
+-requests
+-pandas
+-beautifulsoup4
+-lxml
-You can install these dependencies using the following command:
+You can install these dependencies using the following command: pip install requests pandas beautifulsoup4 lxml

-sh
-Copy code
-pip install requests pandas beautifulsoup4 lxml
 How to Use
 Input the Number of Job Titles: